VasileiosVasilopoulos/EurorackPedals/README.md

 - Height 3U
 - Width>10HP.

-The width spec ensures that there is enough space between the footswitch of subsequent modules.
+The width specification ensures that there is enough space between the footswitch of subsequent modules.

 The power does not follow the Eurorack format since most analog pedals need a 9V input.

 To connect a chain of pedals to classic Eurorack modules, the signal needs to be amplified.

+For more information contact me at:
+email: vvasilopoulos99@gmail.com
+linkedin: www.linkedin.com/in/vasileios-vasilopoulos

 ### Licence